TyrealGray/Canvest/README.md

     - `isMatch( otherSnapshot, tolerance )`: snapshot could equal to `otherSnapshot` if test ignores number of tolerance percentage of pixels
     - `notMatch( otherSnapshot, tolerance )`: snapshot could not equal to `otherSnapshot` even after test ignores number of tolerance percentage of pixels

-## Typescript
+## TypeScript
-To support Typescript, you will need run `npm i @canvest/canvest-ts --save-dev`
+To support TypeScript, you will need run `npm i @canvest/canvest-ts --save-dev` to install `canvest-ts` plugin

-Change your canvest test script into `canvest --ts ./path-to-your-tsconfig.json`
+Then using `canvest --ts ./path-to-your-tsconfig.json` to start testing

+## Usage with CI
+If you want to run with headless browser in CI, you could use `--ci` option.
+This will make Canvest exit when all tests are done

+For example, `canvest --ci ./canvest` will create a `canvest-test-result` folder under `./canvest` folder, any failed test will create a diff image in result folder

+If diff is a cached snapshot and it is not valid because new snapshot size is different, it will still create an empty file `failed-Name.diff.failed`

 ## Link
-Canvest example for pixi.js with typescript https://github.com/TyrealGray/canvest-pixi.js-example
+Canvest example for pixi.js with TypeScript https://github.com/TyrealGray/canvest-pixi.js-example

 ## License
 AFL-3.0